Unit 1: General Claim Submission Guidelines

 Highmark will accept and return 276/277 transactions in Version 5010 format only.
 These transactions will only be accepted and returned via real-time; trading partners are not able to submit electronic inquiry transactions in a batch mode.

 Information about the 276/277 transactions can be found in the EDI Guide, available on the Electronic Data Interchange (EDI) website.
-To access the website from the Provider Resource Center, select Claims, Payment & Reimbursement, and then Electronic Data Interchange (EDI) Services; or click on the applicable link below to access the applicable site directly:
+To access the website from the Provider Resource Center, select Claims & Authorization then Reimbursement Resources.
+Links to Electronic Data Interchange (EDI) Services are on that landing page; or you can click on the applicable link below to access the applicable site directly:

 6.1 Claim Inquiry